confluentinc/ksqldb-recipes/docs/operations/data-center/index.md

 --8<-- "docs/shared/cleanup.md"

 ## Explanation

+Typically, customer information would be sourced from an existing database.
+As customer occupancy changes, tables in the database would be updated and we can stream them into Kafka using Kafka Connect with [Change Data Capture](https://www.confluent.io/blog/cdc-and-streaming-analytics-using-debezium-kafka/).
+The earlier example of the `MySqlCdcSource` configuration could be used to capture changes from a `customer` database's `tenant` table into the Kafka cluster.
+This connector is provided [fully managed by Confluent Cloud](https://docs.confluent.io/cloud/current/connectors/cc-mysql-source-cdc-debezium.html).

+Telemetry data may be sourced into Kafka in a variety of ways.
+MQTT is a popular source for Internet of Things (IoT) devices, and smart electrical panels may provide this functionality out of the box.
+The [MQTT Connector](https://docs.confluent.io/cloud/current/connectors/cc-mqtt-source.html) is available [fully managed on Confluent Cloud](https://docs.confluent.io/cloud/current/connectors/cc-mqtt-source.html).

 The current state of customer tenant occupancy can be represented with a ksqlDB `TABLE`.
 Events streamed into the `tenant-occupancy` topic represent a customer (`customer_id`) beginning an occupancy of a particular tenant (`tenant_id`).
 As events are observed on the `tenant-occupancy` topic, the table will model the current set of tenant occupants.